gh-cli-for-education/gh-ai/examples/output2/response-log.md

 - -h: Execute the program *help function*

 - --static: Print a non-interactive list of branches

-This is how the *usage* section of the *help function* must be: gh branch [options]

-At the same time, here is an initial idea of what the help function should be returning.

-Usage: gh branch [options]

--v       Output the program version number
--h       Execute the program *help function*
---static Print a non-interactive list of branches
+Here Can be some footer paragraphs

 </idea>